 BIG LEAGUE POLITICS: Being a preeminent paleolibertarian thinker today, how would you define paleolibertarianism and how does it differ from standard paleoconservatism?

-ILANA MERCER: First, let’s define libertarianism.
-It’s concerned with the ethics of the use of force.
+ILANA MERCER: First, let’s define libertarianism. libertarianism is concerned with the ethics of the use of force.
 Nothing more.
 This, and this alone, is the ambit of libertarian law.

 All libertarians must respect the non-aggression axiom.
-Libertarians don’t initiate aggression against non-aggressors, not even if it’s “for their own good,” as neoconservatives like to cast America’s recreational wars of choice.
-If someone claims to be a libertarianism and also supports the proxy bombing of Yemen, or supported the war in Iraq; he is not a libertarian, plain and simple.
+It means that libertarians don’t initiate aggression against non-aggressors, not even if it’s “for their own good,” as neoconservatives like to cast America’s recreational wars of choice.
+If someone claims to be a libertarian and also supports the proxy bombing of Yemen, or supported the war in Iraq; he is not a libertarian, plain and simple.

-As to paleolibertarianism, in particular.
-And this is my take.
+As to paleolibertarianism, in particular, and this is my take, so some will disagree.
 It’s how I’ve applied certain principles week-in, week-out, for almost two decades.
-So, some will disagree.
-In my definition, a paleolibertarian grasps that ordered liberty has a civilizational dimension, stripped of which the just-mentioned libertarian non-aggression axiom, by which all decent people should live, will crumble. …
+In my definition, a paleolibertarian grasps that ordered liberty has a civilizational dimension, stripped of which the just-mentioned libertarian non-aggression principle, by which all decent people should live, will crumble.
+It won’t endure.